 Credit extension to corporates increased to 0.2% m/m compared to the 0.6% m/m contraction recorded in July.
 On an annual basis, however, credit extension to corporates slowed down to 6.0% y/y in August, compared to the 8.3% y/y growth registered in July.
 Overdraft facilities extended to corporates contracted further by 3.0% m/m but rose 4.9% y/y.
 Mortgage loans to corporates contracted by 0.2% m/m but increased 5.0% y/y.
 Installment credit extended to corporates, which has been contracting since February 2017 on an annual basis, remains depressed, contracting by 0.3% m/m and 8.5% y/y in August.

 Banking Sector Liquidity

 The overall liquidity position of commercial banks improved in August, increasing by N$409.1 million to reach an average of N$3.66 billion.
 The higher liquidity resulted in a decrease in use of the BoN’s repo facility by commercial banks, with the outstanding balance of repo’s decreasing by N$5 million to N$386.5 million by month end.

 Reserves and Money Supply

-We expect the BoN to follow the SARB’s MPC decision to leave the Repo rate by 25 basis points at its August MPC meeting, which should bring heavily indebted consumers and corporates some relief.
+We expect the BoN to follow the SARB’s MPC decision to cut the Repo rate by 25 basis points at its August MPC meeting, which should bring heavily indebted consumers and corporates some relief.
 However, interest rates remain accommodative by historical standards and further rate cuts are unlikely to result in a meaningful increase in the uptake of credit.